Songonge/CognoRise-Infotech/Netflix Project/Netflix Content Analysis.md

 *	*ListedIn*: The category in which the Movie or TV Show is listed

 ## Tech Stack
-The analysis tool for this project is basic and focused on data analysis using Microsoft Excel.
-I utilize Excel's built-in features like pivot tables and charts to analyze content data.
+The analysis tool for this project is basic and focused on data analysis using Microsoft Power BI.
+I utilize Power BI's built-in features like Visualizations, and filters to analyze content data.

 ## Project Scope
 * **Data Gathering and Integration**